miguelmota/ethereum-development-with-go-book/README.md

 - The [Ethereum StackExchange](https://ethereum.stackexchange.com/) is a great place to ask general Ethereum question and Go specific questions

-- You can also reach out to me on Twitter [@miguelmotah](https://twitter.com/miguelmotah)

 ## Development

 Install dependencies: